Mashon/Resources/README.md

 1) return "Germany" by using the `at` method
 2) return "Germany" and "France" by using the `slice` method
-3) return "Spain" using the `fetch` method (do this twice with two di fferent arguments)
+3) return "Spain" using the `fetch` method (do this twice with two different arguments)
 4) return the first two countries using the `take` method
 5) remove "France" and "Spain" using the `drop` method